 - 1. Completed withdraw form with all appropriate signatures provided to the Registrar's Office for processing. - 2.
-The Office of Financial Aid is notified of the withdraw by the Registrar's Office. - 3.
-The Office of Financial Aid is required to recalculate the "Title IV" financial aid award on a pro-rated basis for the amount of time the student attended classes.
-The withdraw date provided by the Registrar is used to determine the length of time. - 4.
-The Office of Financial Aid returns any funds to the Federal aid program.
-This often leaves the student with a bill due to the college. - The Office of Financial Aid will notify students by letter of the results of the calculation and the Business Office will send an invoice if a bill is due.
+The Financial Aid Office (FAO) is notified of the withdraw by the Registrar's Office. - 3.
+The FAO is required to recalculate the "Title IV" financial aid award on a pro-rated basis for the amount of time the student attended classes.
+The withdraw date is used to determine the length of time. - 4.
+The FAO returns any funds to the Federal aid program.
+This often leaves the student with a bill due to the college. - The FAO will notify students by letter of the results of the calculation and the Business Office will send an invoice if a bill is due.